 Sophie Nguyen Architects decided to create a new single storey building extending the whole width of the main house.

-The new building remained harmonized in style with the main house and connected it fully to the large inner city garden.
-This also allowed for the creation of a new exceptionally wide rear volume comprising four living spaces – kitchen, dining area, formal living room, and an office.
+The new exceptionally wide rear volume comprising four living spaces – kitchen, dining area, formal living room, and a home office, remains harmonised in style with the main house.
 Furthermore, several partitions were removed to include the second reception room on the west side of the house, allowing the afternoon sun to be visible from the new dining area.

 The roof glazing between the new extension and the rear wall of the house allows light to stream deep into the original spaces.
-An ineffective landing space was removed and the door heights all increased at ground floor level – simple devices that gave the interior space dignity and volume.
+An ineffective landing space was removed and new taller doors were installed – simple devices that gave the interior space dignity and volume.

-‘London Art de Vivre’ House was eventually able to reclaim the status of a classic big mansion through a greater level of harmony and architectural rigour.
-The additional volumes, combined with penetration of daylight deep into the whole space have enabled the house to provide a family sanctuary in one of the biggest and frenetic European cities.
+‘London Art de Vivre’ House was eventually able to reclaim the status of a classic mansion through a greater level of harmony and architectural rigour.
+The additional volumes, flooded with natural light, have enabled the house to provide a family sanctuary in one of the busiest European cities.

 – Publication ‘Absolutely Notting Hill’ 2015